ritt-app/Ritt-Support/user-guide/sources.md

 - Click on the circle to update the Source path.<br/><br/>![Please Update Source path](/img/Please-Update-Source-path.png) <br/><br/>

-In some cases, you may wish to intentionally change the path of a Source (for example, if you have two copies of the same Source folder in different locations and need to switch between them periodically).
+In some rare cases, you may wish to intentionally change the path of a Source (for example, if you have two copies of the same Source folder in different locations and need to switch between them periodically).
 In this case, follow the steps below.

 - Right click on a Source and select **Change Source path**.
 Select the new location of the Source.
 - All tags relative to the original Source will not be affected (i.e., they will be migrated over to the "new" Source).